AffectiveCognitiveInstitute/aci-unity-tools/docs/manual/index.md

-# manuals
+# Manual

-Here you sould explain how to use the project.
+Here you will find information on how to use the ACI Unity Tools.
+Currently how-to articles are under construction, check back at a later date.